FWKMultiverse/FWK-Multiverse/README.md

 - Focus on **learning and exploration**, not deployment steps
 - Modular, robust systems for AI experimentation
 - Projects illustrate multi-agent systems, RL, LLMs, GNNs, and RAG in action
+- All work is **original, created from scratch, and no code is published**

 > 🔗 Exploring AI, trading, and game development at 16 — always learning and experimenting.